FixedEffects/FixedEffectModels.jl/README.md

 `FixedEffectModels` is multi-threaded.
 Use the option `nthreads` to select the number of threads to use in the estimation (defaults to `Threads.nthreads()`).

 ### GPUs
-The package has an experimenet support for GPUs.
+The package has an experimental support for GPUs.
 This can make the package an order of magnitude faster for complicated problems.

 If you have a Nvidia GPU, run `using CUDA` before `using FixedEffectModels`.
 Then, estimate a model with `method = :CUDA`.